BeaconBrigade/system-hook/README.md

 `shook` creates its own `systemd` service to start listening for events.
 The `shook` service simply runs `shook serve` from the right directory and sets a default logging level and log file to `/var/log/shook.log`.
-The `github-webhook` crate provides route extractors for a Github webhook event (note: `github-webhook` supports _very_ few events at the moment).
+The `github-webhook-extract` crate provides route extractors for a Github webhook event (note: `github-webhook-extract` supports
+_very_ few events at the moment).
 The `text-completions` crate provides environment variable and path tab completions for the `shook init` command.